Arrival and Upcoming Year

-Whenever you arrive, check in at Campus Safety (open 24 hours a day) for your welcome packet.
+When you arrive, check-in at Campus Safety (open 24 hours a day) for your welcome packet.
 For those who are planning to live in College housing, your room keys and directions will be included.

 Campus Identification Card (The Bennington Card)

 The Bennington Card is the official identification card of Bennington College.
 Issued to all members of the College community, it is required for identification, access to essential campus services and residential houses, and offers a convenient prepaid spending account for making cashless purchases around campus.
 To access your account, go to the cardholder account center.
 To ensure that your Bennington Card is ready when you arrive on campus we ask that all students submit a passport or headshot photograph via email to Student Life preferably in .jpg format.
 Please be sure to name your photo with your complete name.
 The subject line for your email should read: New student photo attached for (your name here).
 If you do not have the means to email your photo, you may wait until your arrival on campus.
 The Information Technology office will photograph you.
 For more information or to add money to your account, visit the Bennington Card information webpage.

 Bennington College offers meal plans structured specifically for postbac students.
 These meal plans are available each term, though summer offerings are limited.
 Student Center and Dining Hall hours change throughout the year and are posted on the offices directory.
 For more information about meal plans and to enroll, visit the Bookstore or contact the Bookstore at 802-440-4361.

 College housing is available for postbac students.
 You can also research off-campus rental opportunities on the chamber of commerce website, the Bennington Banner (local newspaper), and on craigslist.
 Former postbacs can also provide guidance, reach out to Sharon Gonzales for this connection.